Back to Home

 What They Collect

-• User content and files (playlists, uploads, profile content, feedback)
+• User content and files (playlists, uploads, likes, comments, Feedback)

 How They Share Data